Table of Contents[Hide][Show]

 Once I submitted the claim, I was given a confirmation number for reference.
 (Print this confirmation and save it until your refund is processed.)

 That’s it.
 The process was very easy was worked much better than I expected.
-I cancelled my ticket and applied for a refund on August 19.
+I canceled my ticket and applied for a refund on August 19.
 A refund approval email came the next day with the refund credited to the credit card I used to make the initial purchase.
+I was amazed how smooth this process was!

 Refunds on Paper Tickets